The 6th Cycle Housing Element was adopted by the City Council on December 8, 2021.

 The Housing Element sets goals, policies, and programs that are implemented after the plan is adopted to achieve this objective.
 The Housing Element must remain consistent with the other elements of the General Plan, which was last updated in 2019.

 Why Update the Housing Element?

-The Housing Element must be updated every eight years and certified by the State, and this update will address the period from 2021 to 2029.
-The current Westlake Village Housing Element addresses the City’s housing needs for the period from 2013 to 2021, and provides a baseline for this update.
+The Housing Element must be updated every eight years and certified by the State, and this update addresses the period from 2021 to 2029.
 This update gives us the opportunity to evaluate the current goals, policies, and programs, and determine the revisions needed to improve the effectiveness of the City’s housing plan and meet new State requirements that have become effective since the last update.